fadado/literate/literate.java.md

-# Shell literate example
+# Java literate example

-This is an example of Shell programming, in the style promoted by Knuth called _literate programming_.
-The text is encoded using Markdown, and the programming language used is the Unix Shell.
+This is an example of Java programming, in the style promoted by Knuth called _literate programming_.
+The text is encoded using Markdown.

 More about _literate programming_: